DC Nursing Colleges & Licensure

 George Washington University

-Ranked by U.S. News & World Report as the eighth best online MSN program in the nation, the George Washington University School of Nursing offers a unique learning experience.
+Ranked by U.S. News & World Report as the sixth best online MSN program in the nation, the George Washington University School of Nursing offers a unique learning experience.
 The degree program features a curriculum consisting of online courses, in-person training in simulation centers, and a faculty of respected industry leaders.
 GWU strives to be a healthcare policy leader, thereby improving healthcare and patient outcomes for underserved communities.

 Students may choose from eight different MSN tracks.
 These tracks are adult gerontology acute and primary care nurse practitioner (two tracks), family nurse practitioner, nursing leadership and management, nursing leadership and management combined with a dual MPH degree, psychiatric mental health nurse practitioner (PMHNP), an online RN-to-MSN program, and nurse-midwifery.